 For instance, a dog who has never had its feet handled as a puppy is more likely to growl, snap, or bite when a groomer tries to trim its nails later on.
 But a dog that is used to being handled is more likely to accept it, even from a stranger.
-This doesn't mean that every dog who isn't used to having his feet handled is going to become aggressive when he goes to the groomer.
+This doesn't mean that every dog who isn't used to having its feet handled is going to become aggressive when it goes to the groomer.
 It just increases a dog's chances of being comfortable with handling.

 To get your puppy comfortable with being handled, you should start by doing the handling exercises yourself.
-Your puppy is familiar with you and most likely to accept being pet, poked, and prodded by you.
-Once your puppy is comfortable with you handling all parts of his body, you can ask other people to help with handling exercises.
-If the puppy is kept happy and comfortable during handling exercises, he'll quickly learn to accept or even enjoy being pet, hugged, and examined by anyone who comes along.
+Your puppy is familiar with you and most likely to accept being handled, poked, and prodded by you.
+Once your puppy is comfortable with you handling all parts of its body, you can ask other people to help with handling exercises.
+If the puppy is kept happy and comfortable during handling exercises, it will quickly learn to accept or even enjoy being handled, hugged, and examined by anyone who comes along.

 Handling exercises should be done a few times a day for several minutes each time.
 You may also want to join a puppy training class.
 These types of training classes, often referred to as puppy kindergarten, usually focus on puppy socialization.
 Doing a puppy class once a week gives you the opportunity to introduce your puppy to being handled by other people under the supervision of an experienced dog trainer.

 The point of puppy handling exercises is to make the puppy comfortable with accepting petting and other types of handling.
 If at any point your puppy seems fearful or uncomfortable, you should take a step back.
 Give your puppy some space and continue handling exercises later, preferably when it approaches you on its own.

 Don't force the puppy beyond its comfort zone with strangers.
 Allow the dog to approach new people on its own schedule.
 Always handle puppies gently.
 If the puppy is hurt during handling exercises, it may always associate being pet or touched in certain places with the pain.
 If you do accidentally hurt the puppy, don't make a big deal of it.
-Instead, continue to gently pet him, and give him lots of praise in a happy tone of voice.
-Coddling him will simply reinforce his fear.
+Instead, continue to gently pet it and give it lots of praise in a happy tone of voice.
+Coddling the puppy will simply reinforce its fear.